Blaisorblade/pdbp.github.io/index.md

 We have a problem here.

-The language level meaning `mainFactorial.factorial.factorial` above of the `factorial` description is *not tail recursive*.
+The language level meaning `mainFactorial.factorialObject.factorial` above of the `factorial` description is *not tail recursive*.
   - it is not stack safe: it uses the *stack* which overflows for the argument `1000`.

-The good news is that it is just one language level meaning of that description.
+The good news is that it is just one (language level) meaning of that description.

-The language level meaning `mainFactorial.factorial.factorial` above should (and will) be replaced by a *tail recursive* one.
+The language level meaning `mainFactorial.factorialObject.factorial` above should (and will!) be replaced by a *tail recursive* one.
-  - it is stack safe: it uses the *heap* which does not run out of memory for the argument `1000`.
+  - it will be stack safe: it will use the *heap* which does not run out of memory for the argument `1000`.

 ## **Running main kleisli programs (language level meaning)**